PrioritySoftware/PrioritySoftware.github.io/_sdk/Documents.md

 This kind of procedure collects data from several reports and displays it using an Internet browser.
 Each report creates a file, and the last step of the procedure combines all these files into one displayed file.
-The final document can be activated from a form via [Direct Activation](Direct-Activations ) (retrieving input from the record it was activated from), or it can be run from a menu, in which case the user chooses the relevant records during parameter input.
+The final document can be activated from a form via [Actions](Actions) (retrieving input from the record it was activated from), or it can be run from a menu, in which case the user chooses the relevant records during parameter input.
 The reports in such a procedure must handle one record from the base table at a time, identified by the [autounique